-Stage Definition Acute Detection of IgM core antigen-specific antibody (anti-HBc IgM) or Detection of hepatitis B surface antigen (HBsAg) and previous negative HBV markers less than six months ago or Detection of hepatitis B nucleic acid (HBV-DNA) and previous negative HBV markers less than six months ago Any of the above with or without symptoms and signs (e.g. jaundice, elevated serum aminotransferase levels, fatigue, abdominal pain, loss of appetite, intermittent nausea, vomiting, fever) Chronic Detection of HBsAg or HBeAg or HBV-DNA and No detection of anti-HBc IgM (negative result) or Detection of HBsAg or HBeAg or HBV-DNA on two occasions that are six months apart Unknown Any newly diagnosed case which cannot be classified in accordance with the above definition of acute or chronic infection
+Stage Definition Acute Detection of IgM core antigen-specific antibody (anti-HBc IgM) or Detection of hepatitis B surface antigen (HBsAg) and previous negative HBV markers less than six months ago or Detection of hepatitis B nucleic acid (HBV-DNA) and previous negative HBV markers less than six months ago Any of the phone with or without symptoms and signs (a.g. jaundice, elevated corum aminetransferase Any of the above with or without symptoms and signs (e.g. jaundice, elevated serum aminotransferase levels, fatigue, abdominal pain, loss of appetite, intermittent nausea, vomiting, fever) Character Chronic Detection of HBsAg or HBeAg or HBV-DNA and No detection of anti-HBc IgM (negative result) or Detection of HBsAg or HBeAg or HBV-DNA on two occasions that are six months apart Unknown Any newly diagnosed case which cannot be classified in accordance with the above definition of acute or chronic infection

-^{:} in the event that the case was not notified the first time.
+: in the event that the case was not notified the first time.